ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 > [!IMPORTANT]
 > **Before you proceed to the next section, make sure your directory data has values for attributes that you can use to define segments**.
 If your directory data does not have values for the attributes you want to use, then all user accounts must be updated to include that information before you proceed with information barriers.
 To get help with this, see the following resources:<br/>- [Configure user account properties with Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/configure-user-account-properties-with-office-365-powershell)<br/>- [Add or update a user's profile information using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal)

-#### Example: Contoso's departments

-Referring to our example of Contoso with five departments, our list of segments includes the Department attribute in Azure Active Directory:
-- HR
-- Sales
-- Marketing
-- Research
-- Manufacturing

-Although no information barrier policies are defined to limit HR or Manufacturing from communicating, those segments will be defined anyway.

 ### Define segments with policy filters